LassoSoft/LassoGuide/lasso_guide_source/api/ljapi-methods.rst

 .. member:: java_jnienv->SetShortArrayRegion(...)

-   Replaces the specified portion of a Java short array with the values specified in a Lasso static array.
+   Replaces the specified portion of a Java short array with the values specified in a Lasso staticarray.
 It takes a ``jobject`` of the array, an integer for the start index of the array region, an integer specifying the numer of elements to replace, and a staticarray containing the values to use.
    See the documentation for more information: